-Redemptive Work (RW) is an Austin-based, non-profit and advocacy group dedicated to making sustainable living a possibility for displaced and seemingly unemployable persons.
-We serve a diverse and at-risk population of homeless, previously incarcerated, and disabled people as they navigate through poverty, addiction, discrimination, mental or physical health crisis, and many other barriers to sutainability.
+Redemptive Work (RW) is an Austin-based, non-profit and advocacy group dedicated to making sustainable living a reality for displaced and seemingly unemployable persons.
+We serve a diverse and at-risk population of homeless, previously incarcerated, and disabled people as they navigate through poverty, addiction, discrimination, mental or physical health crisis, and many other barriers to sustainability.
 We coach clients to achieve the essentials necessary for sustainable living: secure income, manageable housing, and access to healthcare.
-Specifically, RW provides clients access to public transportation, personal document assistance, safe housing resources, educational seminars, referral for legal counsel, group support and counseling, and provision of necessities.
-Through case management, resource referrals, and life coaching in a relational model, Redemptive Work builds a community teaching self-advocacy skills and the leveraging of opportunities to achieve a sustainable life.